sdziallas/comp55/docs/labs/5-Interact.md

 the line, with the code that we have.
-Now, every time that we press the mouse button, we create a new line, this means that our users can create a multitude of lines to form a picture. **Go ahead and make a small picture and send me a screenshot of your proud artistic accomplishment in teams before you continue.**
+Now, every time that we press the mouse button, we create a new line, this means that our users can create a multitude of lines to form a picture. **Go ahead and make a small picture and send me a screenshot of your proud artistic accomplishment in discord before you continue.**

 ![](lab5media/media/rubberband.gif)